erndev/EDSidebar/README.md

 ### License
 BSD License.
-Copyright (c) 2011, Ernesto Garc√≠a
+Copyright (c) 2011, Ernesto García
 All rights reserved.

 Redistribution and use in source and binary forms, with or without